 There are heat cycles, which transform of work on pressure energy, kinetic energy, potential energy or internal heat energy (e.g. refrigerators, heat pumps and etc.).
 Especially for case heat pump category is most used Vapor-compression refrigeration cycle.
 This cycle is similar to the Steam cycle but reverse order of changes of state quantities [3, p.
 170], :

 Heat is delivery to the cycle through the evaporator and is rejected through the condenser.
-The vapor-compressor refrigeration cycle consumes work through compression:
+This type of cycle consumes work through compression:

 The refrigeration cycles are used for cooling or heating as heat pump.
 For case the cooling heat is taken from cool substance through an evaporator, which is usually located inside volume of cool substance or inside flow of cool substance.

-For all types of cycles can be defined mean temperature of input heat of cycle T‾T and mean temperature of rejection heat of cycle T‾S:
+For ideal cycles can be defined mean temperature of input heat of cycle T‾T and mean temperature of rejection heat of cycle T‾S:

 For example, for case the Carnot cycle is mean temperature of input heat of cycle equivalent to temperature T1 (T‾T=T1) and mean temperature of rejection heat of cycle equivalent to temperature T3 (T‾S=T3).
 At steam cycle are temperatures T‾T and T‾S is as follows: